 Take advantage of current green energy incentives and look into a few approaches homeowners take to upgrade their homes and lower their utility bills today.

 Energy Efficient Upgrades Pay

-Homeowners continue to see incentives for energy efficient improvements from government and mortgage programs.
-Prospective owners can build green homes in Oregon, New York, New Jersey and Maryland and other states with available tax credits.
-Buyers may be able to afford more when they go to purchase and make energy efficient upgrades with Energy Efficient Mortgages (EEM).
-There are many simple and affordable ways homeowners choose to improve the energy efficiency of their home.
+Homeowners continue to see incentives for energy-efficient improvements from government and mortgage programs.
+Prospective owners can build green homes in Oregon, New York, New Jersey, and Maryland, and other states with available tax credits.
+Buyers may be able to afford more when they go to purchase and make energy-efficient upgrades with Energy Efficient Mortgages (EEM).
+There are many simple and affordable ways homeowners choose to improve the energy efficiency of their homes.

 Purchase ENERGY STAR Appliances

 Homeowners can get the latest ENERGY STAR appliances as they look to go green.
 When it comes time to buy a new major appliance, homeowners can look for the ENERGY STAR label.
 Homeowners and commercial property owners have saved an estimated $300 billion on utility bills with the use of energy-efficient appliances.